python-attrs/attrs/docs/why.rst

 This can easily lead to surprising and unintended behaviors.

-Other than that, ``attrs`` also adds nifty features like validators or default values.
+Other than that, ``attrs`` also adds nifty features like validators and default values.

 .. _tuple: https://docs.python.org/2/tutorial/datastructures.html#tuples-and-sequences